krisc/events/tutorial.md

 To enter the namespace, type this command into the REPL: `(in-ns 'org.stuff.events.main)` To start evaluating definitions within our app's namespace, evaluate the `ns` form in the source file by entering the `emacs` command `C-c C-n` (or by moving the cursor after the closing parenthesis of the `ns` form and hitting `C-x C-e`).

 Let's now code a definition for the layout of the app.
-The `make-ui` macro takes in a vector of elements which will be transformed into XML ([learn more here](https://github.com/alexander-yakushev/neko/wiki/User-interface)).
-This structure can be anonymously passed into `make-ui`, but let's give it a named definition:
+The `set-content-view!` function takes in a vector of elements which will be transformed into XML ([learn more here](https://github.com/alexander-yakushev/neko/wiki/User-interface)).
+This structure can be anonymously passed into `set-content-view!`, but let's give it a named definition:

 ```clojure
 (def main-layout [:linear-layout {:orientation :vertical}